TomaszSorobka/TomaszSorobka/README.md

 ### Hi there, I'm Tomek
-📊 I'm a resourceful Software Engineer focused on end-to-end data solutions ⚙️ Enthusiast of turning data into insights that drive impactful decisions
+📊 I'm a resourceful Software Engineer focused on end-to-end data solutions <br />
+⚙️ Enthusiast of turning data into insights that drive impactful decisions

 ### Connect with me: